RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 ###  Initial prompt

 > Running this prompt usually returns a table, though it may occasionally be a bulleted list.
 In either format, the first element is "Incident ID," followed by "Display Name," "Severity," and so forth.
+> Running a prompt without providing the output expectations can result in output formatting being varried between a table and bullet points.
+Additionally when
+>
+>
+>  usually returns a table, though it may occasionally be a bulleted list.
+In either format, the first element is "Incident ID," followed by "Display Name," "Severity," and so forth.
 ```
 List the last 3 incidents from Defender.
 ```